Angola–Mozambique relations

-Both Angola and Mozambique are members of the African Union, Community of Portuguese Language Countries, Southern African Development Community and the United Nations.
+Angola–Mozambique relations are the bilateral diplomatic relations between Angola and Mozambique.
+Both countries are full members of the African Union, the Community of Portuguese Language Countries, the Southern African Development Community, and the United Nations.

 History

 Both Angola and Mozambique were united for four hundred years as part of the Portuguese Empire.
 Three years after the end of the Portuguese Colonial Wars, Angola and Mozambique established diplomatic relations on 5 September 1978 when both nations' Presidents, Agostinho Neto of Angola, and Samora Machel of Mozambique, signed Agreements of General Cooperation.

 Soon after independence, both nations entered into their respective civil wars which would last until 1992 for Mozambique and until 2002 for Angola.
 As a result, relations between both nations during this time period were limited.
 In October 2007, Angolan President, José Eduardo dos Santos, paid a state visit to Mozambique and met with his counterpart, President Armando Guebuza.
 During the visit, both nations signed nine bilateral agreements.

 In the past few years, both countries have developed an intense exchange of visits at the institutional level, which has made it possible to strengthen bilateral cooperation in the judicial field with the exchange of experience and strengthening of relations.
 In November 2015, Angola pardoned half of Mozambique's debt, thought to be about US$30 million (€26 million).
 The remainder was to be converted into economic assets in Mozambique.